CyberSp3ck/CyberSp3ck.github.io/content/posts/pasteable-writeup/pasteable-writeup.md

    1. Generates the **challenge**: a weak 6 characters random string.
    2. Stores the challenge in the PHP `$_SESSION` variable, that is persistent across different HTTP requests.
-   3. Sends the challenge encrypted with the user password (fetched from the database) in the HTTP response.
+   3. Sends the challenge encrypted with the hash of the user password (fetched from the database) in the HTTP response.

     If the user is not yet registered (i.e., not found in the database), the server sends an HTTP response the string "**ok**" as body.